 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds

-Limitation Upon Payment of Dividends

-The Term Loan provides that, so long as any obligation thereunder remains unpaid, or any lender thereunder has any obligation to make any loan thereunder, the Company shall not any dividends or make any distribution or payment in respect of its equity interests, subject to limited exceptions.
+None.

 Item 3.
 Defaults Upon Senior Securities

 None.

 Item 4.
 Mine Safety Disclosures

 None.

 Item 5.
 Other Information

 None.

 Item 6.
 Exhibits

 The exhibits listed on the Exhibit Index are either filed or furnished with this report or incorporated herein by reference.